FerasAeoob/project-manger-end-semester/README.txt

 Project Management System
 ------------------------------------------------
-Fields: projectTitle, clientName, deadline (date), status, notes, image
+Fields: projectTitle, clientName, notes, image

 How to run:
 1. unzip or open this folder in your terminal